MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 - You might not be able to start a trial if your tenant exhausted its limit of trial capacities.
 If that is the case, you have the following options:

-  - [Purchase a Fabric capacity from Azure](https://portal.azure.com/) by performing a search for *Microsoft Fabric*.

   - Request another trial capacity user to share their trial capacity workspace with you.
 [Give users access to workspaces](give-access-workspaces.md)
+  - [Purchase a Fabric capacity from Azure](https://portal.azure.com/) by performing a search for *Microsoft Fabric*.

-  - To increase tenant trial capacity limits, reach out to your Fabric administrator to create a Microsoft support ticket.
+  - To increase tenant trial capacity limits, [reach out to your Fabric administrator](#look-up-the-trial-capacity-administrator) to create a Microsoft support ticket.

 **In Workplace settings, I can't assign a workspace to the trial capacity**

-This known bug occurs when the Fabric administrator turns off trials after you start a trial.
+This bug occurs when the Fabric administrator turns off trials after you start a trial.
 To add your workspace to the trial capacity, open the Admin portal by selecting it from the gear icon in the top menu bar.
 Then, select **Trial > Capacity settings** and choose the name of the capacity.
 If you don't see your workspace assigned, add it here.

 :::image type="content" source="media/fabric-trial/capacity-wk-assignment.png" alt-text="Screenshot of the Capacities page in the Admin portal.":::